 A study published in the Journal of the Academy of Nutrition and Dietetics has determined that there is increasing evidence of a connection between diet and acne, particularly from high glycemic load diets and dairy products, and that medical nutrition therapy (MNT) can play an important role in acne treatment.

 More than 17 million Americans suffer from acne, mostly during their adolescent and young adult years.
+Dealing with acne can be a lot for anyone to go through, but various products are emerging, like topical cbd, which is shown to be very effective in treating acne.
+CBD is extracted from cannabis and used to treat things such as pain, inflammation and axiety, and now it has been shown to help with acne too.
+It does this by preventing pores from creating too much oil through its anti-inflammatory properties.
+Anyone wanting to learn more about CBD and how it can treat acne can check out some of the articles on theextract.co.uk.
+It’s just important to know that there is something out there that can help to prevent depression related to acne.
 Acne influences quality of life, including social withdrawal, anxiety, and depression, making treatment essential.
 Since the late 1800s, research has linked diet to this common disease, identifying chocolate, sugar, and fat as particular culprits, but beginning in the 1960s, studies disassociated diet from the development of acne.

 Burris and colleagues, William Rietkerk, Department of Dermatology, New York Medical College, and Kathleen Woolf, of New York University’s Department of Nutrition, Food Studies, and Public Health, conducted a literature review to evaluate evidence for the diet-acne connection during three distinctive time periods: early history, the rise of the diet-acne myth, and recent research.